surudhb/surudhb.github.io/src/content/blog/mastering-the-lsat/index.md

 #### 1. <a href="https://www.khanacademy.org/prep/lsat" target="_blank">Khan Academy's LSAT Prep</a> (Highly Recommended)

-The is the <b>only resource you need</b> from the list.
+This is the <b>only resource you need</b> from the list.
 Khan Academy's LSAT Prep is extremely well-structured.
 It walks you through excercises, paces you up to take more complex questions in the same category, offers you the option to take upto 10 complete practice tests and provides you with around 300-400 unique excercises.

 It keeps track of your scores for all the practice tests and excercises it offers.
 It gives you the option to select a study plan that offers up to 10 unique past tests for you to take like the real deal.
 It offers you flexibility on the scheduling of these practice tests.
 It helps yous set a desired score and tailors the set of excercises based on your current performance.
 There is no way for me to convince of you this other than saying go <a href="https://www.khanacademy.org/prep/lsat/intro" target="_blank">sign up</a> for it.

-#### 2. <a href="http://www.thelsattrainer.com/" target="_blank">The LSAT Trainer - <i>Mike Kim</i></a> (Optional)<br />
+#### 2. <a href="http://www.thelsattrainer.com/" target="_blank">The LSAT Trainer - <i>Mike Kim</i></a> (Optional)

+This is a resource I would recommend <b><em>only if</em></b> the first option does not seem enough.
+If you are having trouble understanding some of the patterns of questions and their wordings -- Mike dives into efficient ways of reaching an understanding solid enough to tackle the test.
+There are several free videos by loads of people, and I suspect as the digital LSAT becomes more and more adopted into the norm, there will be more and more content supporting and endorsing it (with explanations, examples, etc from fellow preppers).

-#### 3. <a href="https://www.lsac.org/lsat/lsat-prep/prep-books-ebooks/10-actual-official-lsat-prepteststm" target="_blank">10 LSAC Official PrepTests</a><br /></p>
+#### 3. <a href="https://www.lsac.org/lsat/lsat-prep/prep-books-ebooks/10-actual-official-lsat-prepteststm" target="_blank">10 LSAC Official PrepTests</a> (Even more optional)</p>

+If you have spare time on your hands before the test, and you have exhausted Khan Academy as a resource, and you wish to prep more.
+Get the official prep test.
+The newer the version, the better and the cheaper the better.
+Avoid purschasing tests older than 5-6 years than when you are taking the test.
+The LSAT is offered several times a year and it is revised accordingly.
+Older tests will do you no good.

 <b>NOTE: I ABSOLUTELY DO NOT RECOMMEND SPLURGING MONEY ON PREP BOOKS/COURSES BY KAPLAN, PRINCETON, MANHATTAN PREP, ETC. THESE BOOKS AND COURSES ARE WORDY, EXPENSIVE AND COMPLETELY UNNECESSARY.
-THERE IS NOTHING THEY HAVE TO OFFER WHICH YOU CANNOT ACCESS OR DO BY YOURSELF.</b>
+THERE IS NOTHING THEY HAVE TO OFFER WHICH YOU CANNOT ACCESS ELSEWHERE OR DO BY YOURSELF.</b><br /><br />

+## Words of Wisdom

 ### Take the Diagnostic ASAP